Stomach Pain When Breathing: Causes And When To See A Doctor

 Summary

-It is important to see a doctor for recurring, ongoing, or worsening pain when breathing.
-Seek immediate medical attention for severe chest pain or breathing difficulties.
+It is important to connect with a doctor for recurring, persistent, or worsening pain when breathing.
+A person should seek immediate medical attention for severe chest pain or breathing difficulties.

 - Respiratory